thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% endif %}

 Now it's time to add an action.
-All further actions explanations assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
+All further explanations concerning actions assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

 ##### On circle click

 Circle is a plane figure, boundary points of which are always the same distance away from a fixed central point.
 We use circle which is based on coordinates that are specified within the device we use.
-How to add a circle on the Map widget, [read here](/docs/{{docsPrefix}}user-guide/ui/trip-animation-widget/#circle-settings).
+Learn how to add a circle on the Map widget, by reading [here](/docs/{{docsPrefix}}user-guide/ui/trip-animation-widget/#circle-settings).

 {% include images-gallery.html imageCollection="on-circle-click-1" %}